inferno-framework/subscriptions-test-kit/lib/subscriptions_test_kit/docs/subscriptions_r5_backport_r4_server_suite_description.md

   [provide feedback](https://github.com/inferno-framework/subscriptions-test-kit/issues) to that effect.
 - Inferno does not test delivery error handling and recovery scenarios, including the optional `$events` API and event numbering details.
+- Inferno does not verify that the shape and content of notifications are appropriate for the triggering Subscription because those details, e.g., the resource types that can be a focus of the notification, are defined within the SubscriptionTopic which is not available in FHIR R4.